 - Sarah Brailey, DMA candidate, Mead Witter School of Music

 - Timothy Yip, DMA candidate, Mead Witter School of Music

 Graduate Student Creative Arts Awards

-- Anders Nienstaedt, MFA Candidate, Art Department
+- Anders Nienstaedt, Master of Fine Arts (MFA) candidate, Art Department

-- Roberto Torres Mata, MFA Candidate, Art Department
+- Roberto Torres Mata, MFA candidate, Art Department